ramcana/n8n-r8/README.md

 **Access N8N:**
 - Open http://localhost in your browser
 - Login with your credentials (default: admin/changeme123!)

+> ⚠️ **SECURITY WARNING**: The default credentials `admin/changeme123!` are for development only. **NEVER use these in production!** Change them immediately in your `.env` file before deploying to production environments.

 <!-- Screenshot placeholder: Add screenshot of n8n UI post-startup -->
 ![N8N Dashboard](docs/images/n8n-dashboard-screenshot.png)